-In the past, he has worked at The Grove Church by building its digital community.
-And for three years, he pastored the ONE&ALL Church.
+In the past, he has worked at The Grove Church, building its digital community.
+And for 3 years, he pastored the ONE&ALL Church.

-He also co-hosts the Social Media Church Podcast with Nils Smith where they talk to various leaders of the digital church space.
+He also co-hosts the Social Media Church Podcast with Nils Smith, where they talk to various leaders in the digital church space.

 What does he think about spreading the gospel through gaming?